mysticrenji/jenkins-k8s-cluster-terraform/README.md

 * Helm
 * Azure Blob Storage

-## 1. Provision Kubernetes Infrastruructure using Terraform
+## 1. Provision Kubernetes Infrastructure using Terraform
 First we need to provision a kubernetes cluster.
 For the POC, I have used the AKS and provisioned it using Terraform.
 The complete steps are mentioned in the **Readme.md** under Terraform folder

 ## 2. Provision Jenkins on Kubernetes using Helm Charts